mattermost/mattermost-developer-documentation/site/content/extend/plugins/webapp/actions.md

 **getTeamByName**

-Routes to the team of the specified `teamName` from the Redux store
+Routes to the team of the specified `teamName` from the `Mattermost Server`.

 ```javascript
   getTeamByName = (teamName: string) => {